What do you get when you combine increased exposure to alcohol, sweet foods, and cultural stress?

 It’s just never been our ‘cup of tea’.
 I used to enjoy an occasional beer, but since I’ve chosen to live gluten-free, beer has fallen into the past (yeah, I’ve tried gluten-free beers, but they weren’t thrilling for me :).

-On rare occasions, Susan or I may enjoy a glass of red wine.
+On rare occasions, we may enjoy a glass of red wine.
 But overall we tend to avoid wine (especially because it’s almost impossible to find the quality we would prefer at a party).

 It’s not that we’re wine snobs.
 It’s just that we know that non-organic wine crops are treated with pesticides that are fluorinated compounds, and we do our best to avoid consuming fluoride in all forms.